EnterpriseDB/repmgr/README.rst

 This assumes you've already followed the steps in "Installation Outline" to install repmgr and repmgrd on the system.

-A normal production installation of ``repmgr`` will normally involve two different systems running on the same port, typically the default of 5432, with both using files owned by the ``postgres`` user account.
-This walkthrough assumes the following setup:
+A typical production installation of ``repmgr`` might involve two PostgreSQL instances on seperate servers, both running under the ``postgres`` user account and both using the default port (5432).
+This walkthrough assumes the following
+setup:

 * A primary (master) server called "node1," running as the "postgres" user who is also the owner of the files.
 This server is operating on port 5432.
 This